discokalle/musicle/README.md

 (The website is not hosted anymore as non-free features that were used for the back-end have expired.
 However, there is a [screencast](https://youtu.be/zaHylm92xhY) of the app which covers the functionality.)

-This project was done as part of the course [TDDD27 Advanced Web Programming](https://www.ida.liu.se/~TDDD27/).
+This project was done as part of the course [TDDD27 Advanced Web Programming](https://www.ida.liu.se/~TDDD27/), together with my collaborator [@discokalle](https://github.com/discokalle).

 ## Project Description